jasonlmfong/Model-Modifier/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/jasonlmfong/Model-Modifier/blob/main/LICENSE)

-This repository contains my `C++17` and `OpenGL` implementation of a mesh viewer for `.obj` files, with various algorithms for interacting with the meshes.
+This repository contains my `C++17` and `OpenGL` implementation of a mesh viewer for `.obj` files, with various algorithms for interacting with the meshes, and various shading techniques.

 ## Features